 And now, the news:

-Now some more important news and our feature topic: Today is Rosh Chodesh (the new month of) Marcheshvan, a joyous time and often celebrated by rabbis and cantors as the intense period of fall holidays comes to a close (though I don’t think pulpit clergy of any sort are getting a break with the recent news cycle).
-To offer praise and return to the affirming spirit of music, what follows is a short essay celebrating the joy of the Jewish choir, as well as exploring the complexities it faces in our own social and theological milieu.
-I originally wrote it as the foreword to The Choral Torah: Five Books in Four Parts, a brilliant book of contemporary choral pieces for each parashah of the year, composed by Cantor Josh Ehrlich.
+Today is Rosh Chodesh (the new month of) Marcheshvan, a joyous time and often celebrated by rabbis and cantors as the intense period of fall holidays comes to a close (though I don’t think pulpit clergy of any sort are getting a break with the recent news cycle).
+To offer praise and return to the affirming spirit of music, what follows is a short essay celebrating the joy of the Jewish choir (which we began studying earlier thhis monthhr this month), as well as exploring the complexities it faces in our own social and theological milieu.
+I originally wrote it as a foreword to The Choral Torah: Five Books in Four Parts, a brilliant book of contemporary choral pieces for each parashah of the year, composed by Cantor Josh Ehrlich.

 Foreword: The Torah of the Choir